 EMERSON CREEK WIND PROJECT PROFILE

-Apex Clean Energy is actively assessing the feasibility of constructing Emerson Creek Wind, and we will be meeting with landowners, community leaders, and the public to share information about the project over the next several months.
+Apex Clean Energy is actively developing Emerson Creek Wind, and we will be meeting with landowners, community leaders, and the public to share information about the project.
 We are excited to be a part of your community.
 We expect the project will begin construction in 2020.

-- Planned to be located on open farmland in rural Erie and Huron Counties
+- Planned to be located on open farmland in rural Erie, Huron, and Seneca Counties

 - Capable of producing up to 300 MW of clean, homegrown energy

 - Turbines will be spaced approximately 1/4 to 1/2 mile apart on active farmland